Local solutions of General Relativity in the presence of the Trace Anomaly: Trace anomaly

 If we include the backreaction of the quantum fields to a curved space-time geometry in the field equations of GR we obtain

 where: $R_{\mu\nu}$ and $R$ are the Ricci tensor and scalar, respectively; $g_{\mu\nu}$ is the metric and $\left<T_{\mu\nu}\right>$ is an effective energy-momentum tensor by quantum loops and must be covariantly conserved, namely it obeys the continuity equation $\nabla^\mu T_{\mu\nu}=0$.
-In general it is almost impossible to derive the correct expression of such a tensor for a generic space-time, and some assumptions on the background must be considered.
-On the other hand, in four dimension, the trace anomaly has the following form,
+In general, it is almost impossible to derive the correct expression of such a tensor for a generic space-time, and some assumptions on the background must be considered.
+On the other hand, in four dimensions, the trace anomaly has the following form,

 where: $T=g^{\mu\nu}T_{\mu\nu}$ is the trace of the energy-momentum tensor; $\lambda$ and $\alpha$ are two positive constants depending on the degrees of freedom of quantum fields.
-The scalars $G$ and $C^2$ are the Gauss-Bonnet four dimensional topological invariant and the square of the Weyl tensor, namely
+The scalars $G$ and $C^2$ are the Gauss-Bonnet four-dimensional topological invariant and the square of the Weyl tensor, namely

-where $R_{\mu\nu\sigma\xi}$ is the Riemann tensor, and correspond to the so called ``Type A'' and ``Type B'' anomaly, respectively \cite{type}.
+where $R_{\mu\nu\sigma\xi}$ is the Riemann tensor, and correspond to the so-called ``Type A'' and ``Type B'' anomaly, respectively \cite{type}.

 We are interested in the (pseudo-)spherically symmetric static metrics